bcgov/GDX-Analytics/microservices/google-api/README.md

 It currently runs in batches of a maximum of 30 days at a time until 2 days ago (the latest available data from the Google Search API).

+Log files are appended at the debug level into file called `google_search.log` under a `logs/` folder which much be created manually.
+Info level logs are output to stdout.
+In the log file, events are logged with the format showing the log level, the function name, the timestamp with milliseconds, and the message: `INFO:__main__:2010-10-10 10:00:00,000:<log message here>`.

 #### Configuration

 ##### Environment Variables